Grant Lee Buffalo: Career

-Jubilee met with more success than the prior releases thanks to "Truly, Truly."
-But, as Phillips describes, a number of changes led to the dissolution of the band's time at their label and their time together.

 "The celebrational spirit of Jubilee actually brought a renewed optimism to me personally.
 The album was well received and understandably the expectations at the label were high, probably too high.
-Although the highly refined Jubilee had brought the band considerable success at radio with "Truly, Truly," a shift within the industry was well underway.
-The label's constant nagging about "Call-out Response" was both a new term and a bewildering concept to our ears.
+Although the highly refined Jubilee had brought the band considerable success at radio with 'Truly, Truly,' a shift within the industry was well underway.
+The label's constant nagging about 'Call-out Response' was both a new term and a bewildering concept to our ears.
 The basic strategy: a radio station arranges to call up a listener who is asked to consume about 30 songs over the phone, perhaps 20 seconds of each.
-From this remote encounter, the listener will then proceed to judge the material.
-Insufficient call-out response was a big reason that Jubilee hardly got a shot at Warners.
+In this remote encounter, the listener will then proceed to judge the material.
+Poor call-out response was a big reason that Jubilee hardly got a shot at Warners.
 Grant Lee Buffalo tunes are often like an old car or an old amp that needs a few seconds to get warmed up, but when it does... look out!
-Meanwhile, a new crop of young record buyers, the largest since the Baby Boomer era, were now being targeted to the exclusion of Gen-Xers, like myself, still waiting for the Pixies to reform.
+Meanwhile, a new crop of young record buyers, the largest since the Baby Boomer era, were now being targeted to the exclusion of Gen-Xers, like myself, still waiting for the Pixies to reform."

-In 2001, a compilation of singles, album tracks and rarities called Storm Hymnal was released.
+In 2001, a compilation of singles, album tracks, and rarities called Storm Hymnal was released.

-Sound & Vision
+Sound and vision

-Grant Lee Buffalo's sound is comparable to Neil Young and an electrified version of Americana songwriter John Stewart.
-Phillips writes that their first album "would galvanize the sound of Grant Lee Buffalo, i.e., the acoustic feedback howl of overdriven 12-string guitars, melodic distorto-bass, tribal drum bombast, the old world churn of pump organs and parlor pianos."
+Music critics have compared Grant Lee Buffalo's sound to that of Neil Young and John Stewart, particularly in discussions of the band's approach to Americana-influenced rock.
+Phillips writes that their first album "would galvanize the sound of Grant Lee Buffalo, i.e., the acoustic feedback howl of overdriven 12-string guitars, melodic distort-bass, tribal drum bombast, the old world churn of pump organs and parlor pianos."

-Lyrically, they reference American history as well as contemporary events.
-For instance, “Lone Star Song” from Mighty Joe Moon references the Waco siege and “Crackdown” from Copperopolis references the murder of Yoshihiro Hattori as well as the Oklahoma City bombing.
+Lyrically, the band frequently referenced American history as well as contemporary events.
+For instance, "Lone Star Song" from Mighty Joe Moon references the Waco siege and "Crackdown" from Copperopolis references the murder of Yoshihiro Hattori as well as the Oklahoma City bombing.